 The other thing to consider is what end/section of Jimbaran beach to stay in.
 The different areas have a different feel and are also closer/farther away from certain things.

 The south end of the beach is my personal favourite.
-It’s a nice area of the beach, has my favourite seafood restaurants on the beach, a beautiful outlook over the peninsula, and isn’t too far from some nice restaurants.
+It’s a nice part of the beach, has my favourite seafood restaurants on the beach, a beautiful outlook over the peninsula, and is close to some nice restaurants.

-The middle section of the beach has a more local feel, also close to some great restaurants and the traditional market.
+The middle section of the beach has a more local feel and is also close to some great restaurants and the traditional market.

 Read More: Jimbaran Bay Travel Guide